adithyaMohan200/Pokeapi-Wrapper/README.md

   `getWeight()`
     This method returns the weight of the pokemon.

+  `getSprites()`
+    This method returns links in a dictionary to the different views of the pokemon

   `getMoveVersionDetails(move)`
     Given a move this method returns a list of dictionaries containing information about the version details of the move.